Is Infrared Sauna Healthy? Can It Help With Better Health?

 Infrared sauna for after exercise

 A session in an infrared cabin is not only good for your muscles and joints, during the session you also burn a high number of calories.
 Research has shown that during a 30-minute session, you burn up to 600 calories while relaxing in the infrared cabin.
+The effects of an infrared sauna session can mimic those of moderate exercise, leading to increased metabolism and potential weight loss.

 Detoxing in an infrared sauna, how does it work?